gdmusse/fullstack-mesha-challenge/api/README.md

 <br>

 ## 🚀 Challenge
-Create an SPA where users can check their statement and make new transactions such as deposits, payments and withdrawls
+Create an API that process deposits, payments and withdrawls

 ## 👨🏽‍💻 Tech Stack
 - Node.js